What is the Local Offer ?

 Within the class the majority of children’s needs will be met through high quality first teaching, where the class teacher ensures all children are making progress by reducing or removing barriers to learning and achievement.
 This is done through assessment, target setting, differentiated planning and activities, differentiated delivery including questioning, differentiated outcomes and differentiated resources, all adapted to match children’s next steps.

 Children’s progress is continuously monitored evaluated and reviewed.
 The school believes that all pupils in all classes have an entitlement to effective teaching that raises their learning attainment.
 Lessons are planned carefully so that all pupils are able to participate and access the key learning at their own level.
 Teachers ensure that all children take some new learning away with them.
 This is most effective because teachers make explicit what is to be learned and how this fits in with what they already know.
-Children and parents are regularly involved in discussions around the child’s learning.
+Children and parents are regularly involved in discussions about the child’s learning.

 Progress is reviewed formally every term and an update in reading, writing, numeracy and science will be given.
 Formal parent meetings are arranged at this stage with class teachers to discuss the child’s individual progress.
-However, we welcome further on-going discussions with parents throughout the year if any issues of concern arise, or if a parent requires support in any area of the curriculum to support their child.
+However, we welcome further ongoing discussions with parents throughout the year if any issues of concern arise, or if a parent requires support in any area of the curriculum to support their child.
 Where necessary, meetings with the SENCO and other professionals will be arranged to meet an individual child’s needs; to discuss progress, assessments and reports.

 Identifying and Assessing Special Educational Needs

 In some cases further professional assessments may be required to determine whether a child is experiencing a barrier to their learning.
-In these cases the SENCO will discuss with you, making a referral to outside professionals to support your child’s learning; for example a specialist teacher, speech and language therapist, education psychologist, pediatrician, behaviour support services or other health professionals depending on your child’s need.
+In these cases the SENCO will discuss with you, making a referral to outside professionals to support your child’s learning; for example a specialist teacher, speech and language therapist, education psychologist, paediatrician, behaviour support services or other health professionals depending on your child’s need.
 We will work in close partnership with parents throughout this process, to facilitate and support meetings with outside professionals.
-We have close links with ‘Parent Partnership’ a service which is used to support and assist parents in all issues concerning children with Special Educational Needs and we would initiate contact between them and parents who needed their support.
+We have close links with ‘Parent Partnership’ a service which is used to support and assist parents in all issues concerning children with Special Educational Needs, and we would initiate contact between them and parents who needed their support.

 Wexham Court Primary School follows the guidance set out in the SEND Code of Practise (2014) using the graduated approach.
 The graduated approach recognises that children learn in different ways and can have different kinds or levels of SEN. So increasingly, step by step, specialist expertise can be brought in to help the school with the difficulties that a child may have.
 The school will inform you when they first start giving extra or different help for your child because your child has SEN.